symonk/log-analyse/README.md

 `log-analyse` allows scanning hundreds of log files for pre-determined pattern matches.
-The aim of `log-analyse` is to allow teams to store an array of patterns that may be of interest in an assortment of log files and be notified when various thresholds around those patterns are met.
+The aim of `log-analyse` is to allow teams to store an array of patterns that may be of interest in an assortment of log files and be notified when various optionss around those patterns are met.

 `log-analyse` can be leveraged as a tool for basic visibility and alerting, aswell as a